Binary Spatial Random Field Reconstruction from Non-Gaussian Inhomogeneous Time-series Observations: Evaluation on a Real Dataset

-In the real-world experiments, we study a weather dataset\footnote{https://data.gov.sg/search?groups=environment, retrieved on 7 January 2022.} from the National Environment Agency (NEA) of Singapore.
+In the real-world experiments, we study a weather dataset\footnote{\url{https://data.gov.sg/search?groups=environment}, retrieved on 7 January 2022.} from the National Environment Agency (NEA) of Singapore.
 The dataset contains hourly measurements of Temperature, Wet Bulb Temperature, Dew Point Temperature, Scalar Mean Wind Direction, Relative Humidity, Scalar Mean Wind Speed, and Sea-Level Pressure at $21$ weather stations.
 The measurements are mainly between 2010 to 2018, yet their starting dates and ending dates vary depending on the stations.
 Among the $21$ stations, $5$ stations (with station number $\mathrm{S06, S23, S24, S25, S80}$) are installed as early as 2005 and they also take hourly measurements of Total Rainfall and Cloud Cover.
 The spatial locations of the weather stations are visualized in Figure~(\ref{fig:stns}).

 In this section, we aim to synthetically generate sensor observations based on the dataset and reconstruct the binary spatial random field at other spatial locations over Singapore where no weather stations are deployed.